frhl/call_chets/README.md

 * libcurl4-openssl-dev
 * libhts-dev

-### Build:
+### Installation
 Scripts can be compiled using the provided Makefile.
-Ensure you have all the necessary dependencies installed.
+Ensure you have all the necessary dependencies installed or the docker.

 ### Usage